kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

   the overall window of time where these nominations are active is expected to be short enough to prevent severe degradation.

-The real impact will be verified hrough scalability tests (scheduler-perf benchmark).
+The real impact will be verified through scalability tests (scheduler-perf benchmark).

 ## Design Details